 Preston is one of the last of the older Creole style of accordion players.
 He makes real Creole music from the small rural community of Soileau, Louisiana and is an important force in preserving traditional Creole French music.
 He is the father of Keith Frank, one of the most popular young Zydeco artist of today in Louisiana.

 Ed Poullard is a native of Eunice, on the broad southwestern Louisiana plains where native Creoles and emigrant Cajuns met, mingled and molded the sounds of zydeco, one of the nation's few indigenous musics.
 He learned his craft at his father's and grandfather's knees, absorbing the sounds made by working men and women in their spare time at the dances, parties and celebrations that speckled the calendar.
-He started on drums and guitar before moving on to the more traditional

 One dance hall at a time...That is the life work of Jesse Lége: to bring traditional, foot-stompin’ Cajun dance hall music from the dusty back roads of southwest Louisiana, coast to coast and around the world.